MountDumb/Translator/README.md

-A primitive Slack-Bot, which will translate 1337 speak.
+A primitive Slack-Bot, which will translate certain keywords from 1337 speak into normal language.